eludin/G12-Network-Infrastructure/README.md

 ## Description:
 Contains group work relevant to Group 12's Network Infrastructure project.

-Note: Supplementary resources were developed and published members of the Mohawk College CSAIT Faculty and are included here for context and convenience.
+Note: Supplementary resources were developed and published by members of the Mohawk College CSAIT Faculty and are included here for context and convenience.

 ###### Group Members:
 - Antonio Giacchetti
 - Adam Lo Giudice
-- Babatunde Oyewole
+- Henry Oyewole
 - Scott Richards
 - Neil Power